Stress (biology): Stage 2

 Resistance is the second stage.
 During this stage, increased secretion of glucocorticoids intensifies the body's systemic response.
 Glucocorticoids can increase the concentration of glucose, fat, and amino acid in blood.
 In high doses, one glucocorticoid, cortisol, begins to act similarly to a mineralocorticoid (aldosterone) and brings the body to a state similar to hyperaldosteronism.
 If the stressor persists, it becomes necessary to attempt some means of coping with the stress.
 The body attempts to respond to stressful stimuli, but after prolonged activation, the body's chemical resources will be gradually depleted, leading to the final stage.

-Stage 3

-The third stage could be either exhaustion or recovery: